 Over the last few years, much work has been done looking at how mobile devices might be incorporated into the teaching and learning of English.

 As more mobile-first and mobile-native ELT products and services begin to emerge, now would be a good time to start familiarising yourself with how some of these products work and what their advantages and limitations are.
-Probably the best-known and most-used is Duolingo but other popular products include Memrise, Speaking Pal and ELTjam's own Flovoco (iOS only, at least for now).
+Probably the best-known and most-used is Duolingo but other popular products include Memrise and Speaking Pal.
 Oh, and let's not forget Anki, a free tool for creating 'intelligent' (read: spaced repetition) flashcards that you can use on your phone.

 In one of this episode's videos, Nick mentioned 'chatbots' and the idea of 'chat as app'.
 Well it won't surprise you to hear that we're starting to see the emergence of chat-based technology in ELT.
 Philip Kerr has written an excellent – and at times acerbic – analysis of where we are with this technology in ELT right now (spoiler: he's not impressed).
-And over at ELTjam, you can read a report of our own attempts to build an ELT 'bot' (note the deliberate use of quotation marks).
+And on the LearnJam blog, you can read a report of our own attempts to build an ELT 'bot' (note the deliberate use of quotation marks).

 Finally, if you're interested in the idea of 'mobility' as a pedagogical concept in education (one that isn't necessarily tied to the use of mobile devices), then check out the Language Learning in the Wild project that Scott mentioned, which is creating an 'experiential second language pedagogy' that involves 'methods to bring a second language user out into the ‘wild’ where the target language is spoken'.
 Utterly fascinating.